-Avital Davidovich-Eshed's research, "Between Braiding and Confinement: On Hair and Virginity in the Jewish Culture of Ashkenaz in the Middle Ages," brings to the fore the customs of braiding women's hair around the wedding ceremony, and through this custom opens a new prism of observation for the place of the marriage ceremony in the lives of women in Ashkenaz communities.
+Avital Davidovich-Eshed’s research, “Between Braiding and Confinement: On Hair and Virginity in the Jewish Culture of Ashkenaz in the Middle Ages,” brings to the fore the customs of braiding women’s hair for the wedding ceremony, and through this custom opens a new prism of observation for the place of the marriage ceremony in the lives of women in Ashkenaz communities.
 Her article was published in Zmanim – Quarterly Magazine (2012), p.
 118.